Flagler Estates, Florida

-Flagler Estates is an unincorporated community in Flagler and St. Johns counties in the U.S. state of Florida.
-It is located 8 mi southeast of Hastings.
-The Flagler County portion of Flagler Estates is part of the Deltona–Daytona Beach–Ormond Beach, FL metropolitan statistical area, while the St. Johns County portion is part of the Jacksonville Metropolitan Statistical Area.
-As of May 2006, there were an estimated 1,500 families residing in Flagler Estates.
+Flagler Estates is an unincorporated community and census-designated place (CDP) in St. Johns County in the U.S. state of Florida.
+It is located 8 mi southeast of Hastings is bordered by Flagler County to the south.
+The population was 3,540 at the 2020 census, up from 3,215 at the 2010 census.
+It is part of the Jacksonville, Florida Metropolitan Statistical Area.